Skip to main content

 10. Short/Tea-Length

-Best for: Petite brides or destination weddings
+Best for: Petite body types or destination weddings

 These are quite simply dresses with a shorter hemline.
 A tea-length dress will sit between mid-calf to just above the ankles, while a mini dress will be mid-thigh.
-Floor-length dresses can swamp short brides to a higher hemline may look better; simply heavy layers may not work on a hot beach but a floaty tea-length dress will.
+Floor-length dresses can swamp short nearlyweds to a higher hemline may look better; simply heavy layers may not work on a hot beach but a floaty tea-length dress will.

 The 12 Key Wedding Dress Necklines